-And we spend our whole lives avoiding the unknown, but the truth of the matter is that you don’t have to know everything to know enough.
+We spend our whole lives avoiding the unknown, but the truth of the matter is that you don’t have to know everything to know enough.

 You only have to know your next step, and the next step can be given to you by listening to your heart.

-It may come as a gentle nudge, a thought, a feeling, or even hearing a song on the radio.
+It may come as a gentle nudge, a thought, a feeling, or even a song on the radio.

 How to Take Action and Acquire Proof

-If you’ve been reading my articles for awhile, you already have some proof that heart-centered living works, and works really well.
+If you’ve been reading my articles for awhile, you already have some proof that heart-centered living works, and works well.